bennkael/2023-11-16-utoronto/index.md

 {% comment %}
 AUDIENCE

-Explain who your audience is.
+Explain  your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
 {% if site.carpentry == "swc" %}